 Te Horo Harvest

 Barbara Harford-Silas likens her 5 hectare Hautere Plains property, with its own commercial kitchen, to a creative “jam central.”
-It’s here Barbara produces an eclectic range of delicious artisan preserves including vanilla strawberry jam, Moroccan peach chutney, fig and olive tapenade and preserved lemons.
+It’s here Barbara produces an eclectic range of delicious artisan preserves including sugar-free spreads, vanilla strawberry jam, Moroccan peach chutney, fig and olive tapenade and preserved lemons.

 Bus F – Sunday

 Ammara Lodge is a beautiful organic haven in Te Horo.
 A 17 acre block of land has been developed over the past 20 years from a paddock full of pine trees with a stream running through it, to an olive grove producing top quality oil each year, a mixed fruit orchard, two BnB’s, and a delightful collection of animals (alpacas, goats, guinea fowl and chickens, and sheep to name a few.)
 The latest development is establishing an avocado orchard.